cdlhub/documentation/md/DataConversionComponents.md

 #### evetobin
 ```
-$ evetobin < e_chunk_1_data.csv > e_chunk_1_data.bin
+$ evetobin < events.csv > events.bin
 ```

 #### evetocsv
 ```
-$ evetocsv < e_chunk_1_data.bin > e_chunk_1_data.csv
+$ evetocsv < events.bin > events.csv
 ```
 [Return to top](#dataconversioncomponents)

 <a id="item"></a>
 ## items
 The items binary contains the list of exposure items for which ground up loss will be sampled in the kernel calculations.
 The data format is as follows.
-It is required by gulcalc and outputcalc and must have the following filename format and location;
+It is required by gulcalc and outputcalc and must have the following location and filename;

 * input/items.bin

 #### File format